German colonial empire: Acquisitions after 1890

 On 6 March 1901, as part of preparatory work by the Imperial postal service for laying a German underwater telegraph cable, the colonial official Arno Senfft took possession of Sonsorol island.
 The next day, he also claimed the islands of Merir and Pulo Anna, followed on 12 April by the island of Tobi and the Helen Reef.
 These islands were placed under the administration of German New Guinea.

 In 1900, the Imperial Navy attempted to lease the island of Langkawi from the Sultan of Kedah for fifty years through the Behn Meyer company, based in Singapore.
-The deal fell through when the English government intervened based on a secret 1897 treaty with Siam which gave England the right to veto any Siamese concessions to a third power, so Kedah, which was a vassal of the Bangkok government, was prevented from loaning Langkawi to the German government.
+The deal fell through when the British government intervened based on a secret 1897 treaty with Siam which gave England the right to veto any Siamese concessions to a third power, so Kedah, which was a vassal of the Bangkok government, was prevented from loaning Langkawi to the German government.
 The Kaiser's attempt to acquire the Baja California peninsula from Mexico as another naval base for the German fleet in the Pacific also failed.

 During the Agadir Crisis in 1911, the German government attempted to get the whole of French Congo as compensation for German recognition of the French protectorate in Morocco.
-In the end they were given parts of north western French Congo, which were added to German Cameroon and dubbed Neukamerun.
+In the end they were given parts of northwestern French Congo, which were added to German Cameroon and dubbed Neukamerun.
 This acquisitive German colonial policy led to the increasing isolation of Germany among the Great Powers, seen in Germany as an "encirclement".

 For the academic development of the colonies, the Kolonialwirtschaftliches Komitee was established in 1896.
 In 1898, the Deutsche Kolonialschule für Landwirtschaft, Handel und Gewerbe was established in Witzenhausen, to provide agricultural training to people for settlement in the colonies.
 It is now part of the University of Kassel.
 In 1900, the Institute for Naval and Tropical Medicine was established in Hamburg to train naval and colonial doctors.

 Of the German colonies, only Togoland and German Samoa became profitable and self-sufficient; the balance sheet for the colonies as a whole revealed a fiscal net loss for Germany.
 Despite this, the leadership in Berlin committed the nation to the financial support, maintenance, development and defense of these possessions.